jackzhou/lending_club/banking/README.md

 - **Docker** — Install [Docker Desktop](https://docs.docker.com/get-docker/) (or Docker Engine on Linux).
 - **Python 3.11** — The `lending-dbt` image is based on `python:3.11-slim`; use 3.11 for any host-side tooling if needed.
+  - do this in the banking folder: python3.11 -m venv .venv
 - **Environment file** — Copy `env` to `.env`, then fill in values:
   - **Download (S3 / HTTP):** set `ACCOUNTS_CSV_URL` to the public HTTPS URL for `accounts.csv` (the sample `env` includes the assignment URL).
   - **Upload to Databricks:** set `DATABRICKS_HOST`, `DATABRICKS_TOKEN`, and `DBFS_PATH` so the summary can be copied to a DBFS path in your workspace (see comments in `env`).